 Gems, Jewelry & Badass Nevada Bling

 Everyone loves gifts that come in little boxes.
-Luckily, as one of the mining capitals of the entire planet, Nevada is spoiled with things that sparkle.
-Our many handmade jewelry masters offer incredible choices, from Silver State stones on Nevada-mined silver to all varieties of turquoise, and everything in between.
-If you’re looking to serve up some memories on the rocks, whisk them off on a rockhounding expedition, where visitors can “mine” for garnets, quartz, and even Virgin Valley black fire opals, Nevada’s official state gem.
+Luckily, as one of the mining capitals of the entire planet, the Silver State is spoiled with things that sparkle.
+Our many handmade jewelry masters offer incredible choices, from Nevada stones on Nevada-mined silver to all varieties of turquoise, and everything in between.
+If you’re looking to serve up some memories on the rocks, whisk them off on a rockhounding expedition, where visitors can hunt or mine for garnets, quartz, turquoise, and even Virgin Valley black fire opals—Nevada’s official state gem.
 (Some experiences are seasonal and may not be available at a given moment, but it never hurts to think—and gift— ahead.)

 Jewelers & Gem Shops